ARM-software/lavatube/doc/MemoryManagement.md

 made not exposed again if scanned for changes while it is no longer mapped.
 Such scanning happens at queue submit time, when all touched memory ranges owned by objects touched by the submitted command buffer are scanned.
-The lists of touched ranges are created along with the command buffers and are immutable.
+The lists of touched ranges are created along with command buffers and are immutable.

 This dual structure of memory ranges tries to sure we only scan the minimum of memory that we need to scan.
-However, suballocations from giant VkBuffers can still be very slow.
+However, suballocations from giant VkBuffers can still be very slow as we may need to make pessimistic assumptions about which memory areas are going to be read from.
+Much more work could be done here to speed things up.

 Memory usage
 ------------